-From 1 September 2019, any AETO delivering pupillage or work-based learning has had to adhere to this Strategy, and ensure pupils cover the relevant competences as outlined in the mapping at the end of this document.
+For pupillages starting on or after 1 September 2019, AETOs will be required to assess pupils in line with the threshold standard and competences specified in the Professional Statement.
 The mapping document at the end of this Curriculum and Assessment Strategy outlines which competences should be covered at each stage of a barrister's training journey.